Home » Destinations » Mauritius » 18 Best Photo Locations in Mauritius: Instagram Spots

 Pont Naturel

 This incredible rock formation is one of the most photographed locations in Mauritius.
-The natural bridge set against the blue waters is one of the most unique places to visit.
+This natural arch set against the blue waters is one of the most unique places to visit.

 The hike is very easy and it should take less than 1 hour to get there.
 Alternatively, you can book a quad bike tour and visit other natural attractions nearby.